estevezb/DedupeAccounts/README.md

 example: to install specific python version 3.8.10.
 Correct package for python 3.8.10 is here: https://www.python.org/downloads/release/python-3810/

 2.)
-Install the requirements.txt for dedupe app dependencies
+Download and install dedupe app dependencies(click on the the requirements.txt file name, download and install globally to any scripts folder or install in a specific venv used only for this project)

 3.)
 If using Visual Studio code (highly recommend), install IDE . https://code.visualstudio.com/download